-- A. She/he has an active license to practice optometry in another state or jurisdiction that is in good standing; and - B. She/he has paid an application fee as prescribed by the Board; and - C. She/he possesses credentials and qualifications that are substantially equivalent to requirements for licensure by examination including requirements for advanced therapeutic treatment as set forth in Board Rule 1.10, either through an educational degree program or other course of study considered by the Board as substantially equivalent; and - D. She/he has been actively engaged in the practice of optometry for twenty-four months immediately preceding the application for licensure by endorsement; or - E. She/he has demonstrated competency as an optometrist in a manner approved by the Board. - 1.12 NATIONAL BOARD SCORES AND RETENTION.
-(REPEALED) - 1.13 EXPANDED SCOPE OF PRACTICE CERTIFICATION.
-(REPEALED) - 1.14 REPORTING MALPRACTICE JUDGMENTS, CONVICTIONS, DISCIPLINARY ACTIONS, SETTLEMENTS OR ARBITRATION AWARDS.
+- A. She/he has an active license to practice optometry in another state or jurisdiction that is in good standing; and - B. She/he has paid an application fee as prescribed by the Board; and

+- C. She/he possesses credentials and qualifications that are substantially equivalent to requirements for licensure by examination including requirements for advanced therapeutic treatment as set forth in Board Rule 1.129, either through an educational degree program or other course of study considered by the Board as substantially equivalent; and - She/he has been actively engaged in the practice of optometry for twenty-four months immediately preceding the application for licensure by endorsement; or - E. She/he has demonstrated competency as an optometrist in a manner approved by the Board. - 1.1452 NATIONAL BOARD SCORES AND RETENTION.
+(REPEALED) - 1.1563 EXPANDED SCOPE OF PRACTICE CERTIFICATION.
+(REPEALED) - 1.1674 REPORTING MALPRACTICE JUDGMENTS, CONVICTIONS, DISCIPLINARY ACTIONS, SETTLEMENTS OR ARBITRATION AWARDS.

-The purpose of this Rule is to clarify the procedures for reporting, in writing, any malpractice judgments, convictions, disciplinary actions, settlements or arbitration awards pursuant to sections 12-275-120(1)(p), (r) and (bb), and 12-275-129, C.R.S.
+This Rule is promulgated pursuant to sections 12-20-204, 12-275-108(1)(b), 12-275-120(1)(p), (r) and (bb), and 12-275-129, C.R.S.
+The purpose of this Rule is to clarify the procedures for reporting, in writing, any malpractice judgments, convictions, disciplinary actions, settlements or arbitration awards.-pursuant to sections 12-275-120(1)(p), (r) and (bb), and 12-275-129, C.R.S.